TACC/coe-332-sp21/docs/week02/json.rst

 Write JSON to File
 ------------------

-Finally, in a new script, we will create an object that we can write to a json file.
+Finally, in a new script, we will create an object that we can write to a new JSON file.

 .. code-block:: python3
    :linenos: